bagder/uncurled/project/cla.md

 Projects want those signed over rights so that they can do what they please with the code, even when it contains contributions from random contributors.
 This often includes making special versions of the software under a different license.
-Such re-licensing of code requires that all copyright owners agree to it, so by making your you own everything or have the signed-over rights, there is no obstacle for doing it.
+Normally, such re-licensing of code requires that all copyright owners agree to it.
+However, enforcing CLA ensures that you own everything or have the signed-over rights, removing such obstacles from doing so.

 For the individual contributor, a CLA is a often considered a red flag: